ethjsmith/flags/README.md

 some websites that hide flags for my club's CTF challenge... if you are currently doing this challenge, nice job finding this

 I will probably need some kind of engine to serve all of these pages separatly from one machine... maybe NginX :/

+# Shop.html

+This one will be a database that you can query, and the idea is that you'd be able to sql inject to see a second table in the database with the key in it, right now the website is using some asp.net code that i basically just copied, but i am working on updating it to just use javascript, or PHP, which will be good , because I don't want this to be super hard to install on the host that I will be setting up

 # inspect.html

  This is the first website I'm working on, it is pretty simple, where the goal is to get someone to inspect the